 Context

-The impact assessment (IA) process is used to assess potential environmental, social, health, and economic impacts associated with development projects across Canada.
-Depending on the nature of the proposed development, the IA process may be regulated by a federal governing body (Impact Assessment Agency of Canada; MacKenzie Valley Environmental Impact Review Board), a provincial/territorial authority (e.g., British Columbia Environmental Assessment Office), or a combination of both (e.g., a “joint” project review).
-At the end of the IA approval process, the relevant decision-maker (often a federal or provincial Minister) issues a ‘decision statement’ outlining the rationale used to conclude whether a project may proceed or is rejected.
-For project approvals, a set of regulatory conditions are set out for proponents to abide by as they pursue other regulatory permits and conduct construction, operation, decommissioning, and monitoring activities across the project lifetime.
+The impact assessment (IA) process is used to assess potential environmental, social, health, and economic impacts associated with infrastructure and natural resource development projects across Canada.
+Depending on the nature of the proposed development, the IA process may be regulated by a federal regulatory body (Impact Assessment Agency of Canada; MacKenzie Valley Environmental Impact Review Board), a provincial/territorial authority (e.g., British Columbia Environmental Assessment Office), or a combination of both (e.g., a “joint” project review).
+At the end of the IA approval process, the relevant decision-maker (often a federal or provincial Minister) issues a ‘decision statement’ outlining the rationale used to decide whether a project may proceed or is rejected.
+For projectapprovals that are approved, a set of regulatory conditions are set out for proponents to abide by as they pursue other regulatory permits and conduct construction, operation, decommissioning, and monitoring activities over the project’s lifetime.

-The overarching objective of this project is to compile a comprehensive database connecting all mining projects in Canada to IA law and policy across jurisdictions.
+The overarching objective of this project is to compile a comprehensive database connecting mining projects in Canada to IA law and policy across jurisdictions.
 We will conduct a spatiotemporal analysis of this database to set a foundation for the history of regulated mining projects in Canada and potential implications of the modern mineral rush.
-We will directly share our study datasets with communities and policy-makers and post it in an open-access repository.
+We will directly share our study datasets with communities and policy-makers and post them in an open-access repository.

 Data Extraction Protocol